Raine Maida: Solo work

 Maida released a four song EP called Love Hope Hero on November 14, 2006.
 The EP contains the songs "One Second Chance", "Earthless", "Sex Love and Honey", and "Careful What You Wish For".
 The EP was sold on tours with Chantal Kreviazuk, on his website, and on iTunes.

 His full-length solo album, The Hunters Lullaby, was released on November 13, 2007, by independent label Kingnoise Records.
 The album was recorded in Maida's own studio using mostly acoustic instruments, and is described by Maida as "a collection of poems put to music".
 Kreviazuk is featured on several tracks, singing and playing piano.

 Before releasing his second solo album, it was stated that songs from the album would be released starting August 24, 2010, with the song "Bury Me with a Gun", and from then on a new song would be released every few weeks until the release of the completed album in early 2011.
 Maida's website was then updated with the possible album title of Pachamama with a release date of February 20, 2012.
 However, a few days after this date had passed, the date was replaced with "Coming Soon".

 On June 22, 2012, Maida announced the release of the free EP Pachamama available for download on Maida's official website, featuring three new tracks and cover artwork.

 On February 8, 2013, CBC Music debuted the official lyric video for the album's official first single "Montreal".
 On May 14, 2013, We All Get Lighter was released.
-The album did not include the originally intended single "Bury Me with a Gun".
+The album did not include the originally intended single, "Bury Me with a Gun".

 Producing and writing

 Maida has also been producing music since 1999, when he co-produced Our Lady Peace's albums Happiness...Is Not a Fish That You Can Catch and Spiritual Machines.
 He has developed numerous indie bands, including Texas-based Sleepway, Lightbreak and Billy the Kid.

 He produced four songs on the dance punk band Men, Women & Children's self-titled debut for Warner Bros.
 Records.
-He co-wrote and produced five tracks on Avril Lavigne's second album Under My Skin, released in 2004.
+He co-wrote and produced five tracks on Avril Lavigne's second album, Under My Skin, which was released in 2004.

 Maida and Chantal Kreviazuk contributed to Kelly Clarkson's song "Where Is Your Heart?"; Kreviazuk co-wrote it, while Maida produced and played the guitar.
 Maida and Kreviazuk also helped write the international hit "Walk Away", another song on Clarkson's album, Breakaway.
 They also co-wrote "One Minute" for Clarkson's third album, My December.